esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/01-Initial configuration.md

 - Command reply updater
 - InfluxDB writer
 ### Using Wizards
-Without any dataflow configured esthesis Core can not do much.
-You can set up individual dataflows for your use case, or you can use one of the provided wizards.
-Once the dataflows are configured, you can start registering devices and send data to the platform.
 - Navigate to "Dataflows".
 - Click on the "Create" button.
 - Click on the "Wizards" button.